enkidevs/curriculum/spreadsheets/beginner/introduction/what-can-excel-do.md

 ---

-# What can you do with excel
+# What Can Spreadsheets Do

 ---
 ## Content